Illustrated Editions Co. (New York, US)

 Joseph Meyers was described by Bennet Cerf (Modern Library, Random House) as a “notorious pirate” in Gertzman’s book Bootleggers and Smuthounds, and the trio of presses allegedly indulged in reprinting numerous books without holding the copyright to those titles.
 By not paying copyright fees, Meyers and Williams were able to print and sell good quality illustrated books at prices that were below typical smaller, unillustrated reprint series of the 1930s.

 In 1940 Meyers and Williams were selected by the American News Company to head up the new company specializing in paperback books.
 Using ANC’s money, Meyers purchased J.S.
 Ogilvie Publications, a pulp fiction magazine company, renamed it Avon Publications, and began issuing a line of paperbacks, Avon Books, as well as comics.
-Avon Books, along with Penguin and Pocket Books, were the leaders of the late 1930s paperback revolution that would eventually outcompete hardcover reprint series.
+Avon Books, along with Penguin and Pocket Books, were the leaders of the late 1930s paperback revolution that would eventually out-compete hardcover reprint series.
 Meyers and Williams various illustrated classics publications ceased around this time (1942).
-Avon continues today, primarily as a publisher of romance novels
+Avon continues today, primarily as a publisher of romance novels.
+Illustrated Editions titles were slightly rebranded and sold by World Publishing Co. from 1942 through the mid-1940s as the Illustrated Gift Editions, and under the Hartsdale House name from 1946 through 1960.

 Titles in the Illustrated Editions series were quite nice for their .69 cent price, compared to series such as the Modern Library, about half the size with no illustrations and thin paper at .95 cents.
-The sales of such titillating titles at mainstream department stores such as Macy’s is a curious phenomena of the 1930s.
+The sale of such titillating titles at mainstream department stores such as Macy’s is a curious phenomenon of the 1930s.

 This copy of Boccaccio’s Pleasant Questions of Love, illustrated by Alexander King, was among the first group of Illustrated Editions published in 1931.
 The jackets are unique to each title with rather bold and saucy covers.
 The series name is not indicated on the jacket spine, front or front flap.
 The front flap advertises this particular title, “An Important Book, Never Before Published In America.”